 - Cleveland Metroparks Zoo — Experience animals and habitats from all over the world right in your city’s backyard.
 What makes this zoo special?
 It’s home to one of the largest collection of primates.

-- Cleveland Museum of Art — This city staple has recently undergone a $320 million renovation project and what sets it apart from most art museums is that it’s still always free to the public.
+- Cleveland Museum of Art — This city staple underwent a $320 million renovation project, and what sets it apart from most art museums is that it’s always free to the public.
 Of course, some special exhibits may require tickets, but for the most part, your access to this cultural gem won’t cost you a penny.

 Festivals and celebrations bring communities together in a way that is enlivening and uplifting.
 When you move to a new city, taking part in these events will instantly connect you with the area’s cultural heritage.
 Cleveland has no shortage of festivals and celebrations, some of which you may have never even heard about until moving there.